Book Back Cover: The Essential Elements One Must Know.

 Act now before it’s too late.

-The problem here is the ecological emergency, and the handbook claims to present a structured plan to be able to avert this emergency.
+The problem here is the ecological emergency, and the handbook claims to present a structured plan to avert this emergency.

 For fiction books, the novel promises a darned good tale with all the elements of good fiction—a memorable central character, suspense, drama, intrigue, mystery, and wonder.
-Let’s look at a famous example of ‘Harry Potter and the Philosopher’s Stone’ by J.K.
+First, let’s look at a famous example of ‘Harry Potter and the Philosopher’s Stone by J.K.
 Rowling.

 HARRY POTTER IS A WIZARD!